tobyweston/blog/source/_posts/2010-01-04-type-safe-annotation.markdown

 {% endcodeblock %}

-Shame on you Java for leading me on a merry dance!
-I'd love to know more about why things are like this, so if you've got any more details, feel free to post a comment.
+Shame on you Java!
+I'd love to know more about why things are like this, so if you can help, please post a comment.